Nicky Lopez Player Props: Royals vs. Twins

 Twins Pitching Rankings

-- The Twins pitching staff is second in MLB with a collective 9.8 strikeouts per nine innings.
+- The 10 strikeouts per nine innings put together by the Twins pitching staff paces MLB.

-- The Twins have the seventh-ranked team ERA across all MLB pitching staffs (3.52).
+- The Twins have the sixth-ranked team ERA across all MLB pitching staffs (3.43).

-- Twins pitchers combine to surrender 25 home runs (one per game), the ninth-fewest in baseball.
+- Twins pitchers combine to allow 26 total home runs at a clip of one per game (to rank 11th in the league).

-- Mahle gets the start for the Twins, his fifth of the season.
-He is 1-2 with a 3.32 ERA and 22 strikeouts in 21 2/3 innings pitched.
+- Pablo Lopez (1-2 with a 3.00 ERA and 39 strikeouts in 30 2/3 innings pitched) gets the start for the Twins, his sixth of the season.

-- The right-hander last appeared in relief on Wednesday, when he tossed 2/3 innings against the New York Yankees while giving up hits.
+- The righty last appeared in relief on Thursday, when he threw 2/3 innings against the Kansas City Royals while giving up hits.

-- In four games this season, the 28-year-old has put up a 3.32 ERA and 9.1 strikeouts per nine innings, while allowing a batting average of .244 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.